zambezi/ez-build/README.md

-    -X, --exclude <path>    exclude the specified path or glob (relative to source root) -O, --optimize <level>  optimization level (0 = none) [0] --presets <list>        comma separated list of babel presets; prepend + to add to defaults [es2015] --plugins <list>        somma separated list of babel plugins; prepend + to add to defaults [transform-es2015-modules-amd]
+    -X, --exclude <path>    exclude the specified path or glob (relative to source root) -O, --optimize <level>  optimization level (0 = none) [0] --presets <list>        comma separated list of babel presets; prepend + to add to defaults [es2015] --plugins <list>        comma separated list of babel plugins; prepend + to add to defaults [transform-es2015-modules-amd]
     --no-copy               disable copying of non-code files to lib --no-debug              disable source map generation
     --interactive           watch for and recompile on changes (implies -O 0)